JennersAcevedo/chat-Back/README.md

 ## Description

-This is the Take-Home Assignment, which integrates an LLM (Gemini AI).
-The .env file contains the credentials needed for testing.
+This is the Live-Coding Assignment, an API designed to be integrated into a tiny chat application.

 ## Project setup